 Getting a Sak Yant in Ayutthaya and visiting the ruins

 We believe that the ancient art of the Sak Yant in Ayutthaya (bamboo tattoo) is one of the most personal and spiritual experiences one can have in this part of South East Asia.
 We feel that this experience is best enjoyed with someone who understands the process, in addition to having an Ajarn (tattoo master) who faithfully takes his work seriously.
-We think quality of the yantra, in addition to having proper sterilization of the equipment both add to your experience being able to enter the process with the assurance that everything will be ok afterwards.
+We think the quality of the yantra, in addition to having proper sterilization of the equipment both add to your experience of being able to enter the process with the assurance that everything will be ok afterwards.

 By sourcing one of Ayutthaya’s most revered Ajarns, and adequately training our Travel Gurus (local guide experts), we have carefully crafted one of the most culturally immersive, mindful experiences one could hope for while getting ‘inked’ in an ancient form.

 Not only this, Ayutthaya happens to be one of the most sacred cities in the country!
 Once a former capital city, it was sacked by Burma and left in ruins.
 Following your Ink Experience, we can take you around the old ruins, learning about the history of the ancient city, as well as immersing even deeper into Thai culture, with activities such as an introductory meditation lesson from a Buddhist monk!
 Make a full day out of your trip to Ayutthaya with this immersive ink & sacred experience combo trip!